Home

 STEP THREE

 Measure how much the turnunder is.
-You can usually feel where the double thickness is.
-Topstitched hems have to have somewhere for the raw edges to hide so there is no fraying.
+You can feel where the double thickness is.
+This hides the raw edges to hide so there is no fraying.
 It is usually ½".

 top stitched hems